 Web Design Course

-The course will equip you with all the skills necessary to understand information and interface design, and the ability to plan and design a multi-page website project, for both desktop and mobile.
-You will learn how to create a wireframe and working prototype of your final web design project using Adobe Experience Design.
+The course will equip you with all the skills necessary to understand information, user interface design, and the ability to plan and design a multi-page website project, for both desktop and mobile.

 There are many job definitions within the web design discipline.
 A Web Designer is a person who creates the visual elements of websites.
 Web designers design the overall look for a website and let a Webmaster/Developer do the actual coding.
 Most often, they are also proficient with Web graphics and images.